Lucarda/pd-fluidsynth-bak/README.md

 ### About:

-[fluid~] is an external for Pure Data that loads fluidsynth for a fullblown orchestra. **FluidSynth** is a Real-Time SoundFont Software Synthesizer.
-See: https://www.fluidsynth.org/
+[fluid~] is an external for Pure Data that loads fluidsynth for a fullblown orchestra.

+**FluidSynth** is a Real-Time SoundFont Software Synthesizer (see https://www.fluidsynth.org and https://github.com/FluidSynth/fluidsynth).

+This distribution is using fluidsynth 2.1.6

 --------------------------------------------------------------------------